Ketryx Documentation

 Members create requirements that can describe a wide variety of systems, environments, contexts, and intended uses.
 Each requirement is captured in a Requirement type configuration item.

 Requirements can be defined throughout the software development lifecycle but must be approved and under change control before any software verification and validation activities begin.
-Requirements can be developed and managed in the connected issue/task management platform.
+Requirements can be developed and managed in the connected work item/task management platform.

 5.5.3.
 Software Architecture Design